openbaton/docs/docs/vnfm-how-to-write.md

 # How to write a VNFManager

-This section is going to describe how to write your own VNFManager by using the vnfm-sdk which is part of the openbaton-libs repository.
+This section is going to describe how to write your own VNFManager by using any vnfm-sdk.
-Moreover, the openbaton-libs repository contains all the things you may need for the development of the VNFManager of your choice as well.
+Moreover, the vnfm-sdk contains all the things you may need for the development of the VNFManager of your choice as well.

-The openbaton-libs provides the following things:
+The vnfm-sdk provides the following things:

-* vnfm-sdk to simply write your own VNFManager
+* multiple [vnfm-sdks](#choose-a-vnfm-sdk) where you can choose your preferred type of communication
 * Catalogue, shared with the NFVO containing all entities
-* Plugin Management for using plugins at VNFManager side
-* Plugin Interfaces for creating your own vim-drivers
-* VIM Mangement, interfaces and specific implementations (e.g. Openstack)
-* Monitoring interfaces
-* Predefined Exceptions
+* [VNFMHelper](#using-the-vnfmhelper) for providing some methods out of the box

 ## Requirements